Kelly Ripa Wears String Bikini Wading In Tropical Water And Her Husband Is Proud

 The photo of Kelly in her string bikini on her husband’s Instagram account will inevitably bring out some troll, but the majority of users are going on about how great she looks.

 It’s evident the mother of three works hard to maintain her physique.
 She sticks to an alkaline diet and is dedicated to a rigorous workout regime.
-These are obviously the makings of a bikini body and Kelly Ripa has it down to a science.
+These are obviously the makings of a bikini body, and Kelly Ripa has it down to a science.